bpassos-zz/git-commands/README.md

 #Useful Git Commands

 ##About it
-This is a lits of useful Git commands and descritptions I have built up with time.
+I have recently started using git professionally and on a daily basis and I really don't look back!
+This is a lits of useful Git commands and descritptions I have put together which helps me quickly find stuff I need.

 #### Git

-Small intro about git
+Git is a distributed version control system, very easy to learn and supper fast!

 #### Install Git

+There are a few different ways to install git (from source or for Lynux) but the pupose of this page is to focus on git commands, so I am going to assume you are installing git on a Mac.

+To view other ways of installing it visit the [Git official site](http://git-scm.com/book/en/Getting-Started-Installing-Git)

-Click * [here](http://git-scm.com/download/mac) to download and install Git
+Click [here](http://git-scm.com/download/mac) to download and install Git

 #### Setting up git